COVID-19, physical distancing and self-isolation: children’s feelings

 - ‘It can be frustrating having everyone in the house together all the time.
 It’s natural to feel a bit cross.
 It’s important to use calm words to say how we feel, rather than shouting.’

-We don’t know how long the coronavirus (COVID-19) pandemic and physical distancing will last, so you might need to check in occasionally with your child while the situation goes on.
+We don’t know how long the COVID-19 pandemic and physical distancing will last, so you might need to check in occasionally with your child while the situation goes on.

-And remember – if you’re all well, lots of cuddles can help you all feel better.
+And remember – if you’re all well, plenty of cuddles can help you all feel better.

-It’s important to monitor how much media coverage about coronavirus (COVID-19) you and your child are seeing.
+It’s important to monitor how much media coverage about COVID-19 you and your child are seeing.
 It’s not helpful for anyone to hear distressing news over and over again.
 If you have the facts you need, it’s often best to switch off or switch to something else.

 Children with disability, chronic health conditions or other additional needs

-If your child has a disability, a chronic health condition or other additional needs, your child might be anxious about getting coronavirus (COVID-19) or getting sicker because of the virus.
+If your child has a disability, a chronic health condition or other additional needs, your child might be anxious about getting COVID-19 or getting sicker because of the virus.
 Children with additional needs are more likely than their peers to experience anxiety.

-It’s a good idea to seek advice from your GP or specialist about whether your child has a higher risk of getting coronavirus (COVID-19) and what extra precautions you and your child might need to take.
+It’s a good idea to seek advice from your GP or specialist about whether your child has a higher risk of getting COVID-19 and what extra precautions you and your child might need to take.

 About physical distancing

-Physical distancing is a way to slow the spread of coronavirus (COVID-19).
-Coronavirus (COVID-19) spreads easily through sneezing, coughing and contact with infected people or objects.
+Physical distancing is a way to slow the spread of COVID-19.
+COVID-19 spreads easily through sneezing, coughing and contact with infected people or objects.

 The best way to do physical distancing is to stay at home as much as possible.